astrofrog/python-qt-tutorial/index.rst

 use whatever Python Qt package is available.

-This is not meant to be a completely exhaustive tutorial but just a place to start if you've never done Qt development before.
+This is not meant to be a completely exhaustive tutorial but just a place to start if you've never done Qt development before, and it will be expanded over time.

 .. toctree::
    :maxdepth: 1